-Several go to hospital after shots reported in Blacksburg
+People go to hospital after shots reported in Blacksburg, Va.

 “Multiple individuals” were taken to hospitals from the scene, which is in the 100 block of N. Main Street in the downtown area, the Blacksburg police said.

 The nature and extent of any injuries was not immediately clear early Tuesday.
+The precise number of those taken to hospitals was not immediately known.

 It was not clear if anyone from the campus was involved in any way.